Gardening in the Fall

 Not only is fall a good time to transplant and divide perennials from your gardens, but it’s also a great time to add new perennials to your gardens.
 Many garden centers have perennials available at clearance prices.

 Your new plants, transplants and plant divisions will need to be in the ground and fairly established before a hard freeze.
 It’s important to know that even though the air is cooler, your new plants will still need ample water until they become established.
-While perennials, trees and shrubs planted in the fall won’t be flowering, or putting out new foliage, they are putting all their energy in growing vigorous roots.
+It’s also important to add fresh compost when planting perennials.
+The organic matter will help them to take off quickly.
+While perennials, trees and shrubs planted in the fall won’t be flowering, or putting out new foliage, they are putting all their energy in growing a strong root system.
 So don’t just plant and think you’re done.

 Did you know in most gardening zones, you can also plant cool weather vegetable crops in late summer/early fall for a fall harvest.
-Some vegetables can survive a light frost.
-In fact a light frost will sweeten some veggies.
+Some fall crops can survive a light frost.
+In fact, a light frost will sweeten a lot of veggies.
+Root vegetables are protected from frost altogether.

-Cool weather crops for a fall harvest include:
+The best vegetables or cool weather crops for fall planting include:

 - Swiss chard